 - Measure and mark locations for installation of markers, using tape, string, or chalk.

 - Inspect, clean, and repair drainage systems, bridges, tunnels, and other structures.

 - Apply oil to road surfaces, using sprayers.

-These are the skills Highway Maintenance Workers say are the most useful in their careers:
+When polled, Highway Maintenance Workers say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.